-This summary should describe the overall scope and objectives of the LDES Demonstration.
-The applicant should explain the impact of DOE funding and how the DOE funding, relative to prior, current, or anticipated funding from other public and private sources, is necessary to achieve the LDES Demonstration objectives.
-The applicant should also discuss how, if successful, the LDES Demonstration will unlock follow on funding from the private sector to continue operation of the LDES Demonstration site and/or expand the LDES technology to a commercially available product.
+This summary should describe the overall team, scope, and objectives of the H2Hub.
+The applicant should explain the impact of DOE funding and how the DOE funding, relative to prior, current, or anticipated funding from other public and private sources, is necessary to achieve the H2Hub objectives.
+The applicant should also discuss how, if successful, the H2Hub will unlock follow-on funding from the private sector to build out a national clean hydrogen network.